-On this day in 1415 a small and exhausted English army won a miraculous victory against the French in one of the most famous battles in British history.
+On 25 October 1415 a small and exhausted English army won a miraculous victory against the French in one of the most famous battles in British history.
 Though the enduring popular image of the battle is that of the humbly English archer staving off French knights, it was actually decided by a vicious melee as the French reached the English lines.

 Henry’s initial foray

 The Hundred Years War, despite its name, was not a continuous conflict, and in fact in the months before Henry’s campaign the opposing nations had been trying hard to reach a diplomatic compromise which would suit them both.

 Negotiations broke down however, and Henry was furious at the French delegation’s haughty treatment of him, launching an expedition into France in retaliation.

 Henry’s army of 12,000 besieged the coastal town of Harfleur.
 This was not expected to take long, but the defenders were well-lead and motivated, and the siege continued for well over a month.
 As it dragged on, the English army was ravaged by dysentery and thousands died in miserable agony.

 By the time the town fell on the 22nd September, campaigning season was almost over, as winter presented serious problems for the supply lines of medieval armies.

 Though his army was too small to fight the French directly again, Henry wanted to march from Harfleur in Normandy to the English-held town of Calais in a display of impudence.

 However, the French had gathered a vast army around the town of Rouen in the meantime.
 A contemporary source gives the size of the their force as 50,000, though it was probably slightly fewer, and on their way north to Calais, the English army found its way barred by a vast host of Frenchmen.

 The differences between the two armies went beyond size.
 The English was largely comprised of longbowmen, largely lower class men, skilled with the English longbow.
 Few men around today could draw the weapon, which required years of training to use.